Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 If the player attacks her, she will cast Plant Growth as an action, making the entire garden severly overgrown.
 Then she will use her Tree Stride trait to leave quickly and flee.
 The garden will permanently be altered, requiring 4 feet of movement for every 1 foot.

 ## Pest Control
 Simon will lead the PC to the basement and ask them to get rid of the giant rat.
 He's not much of a fighter so he won't help, but he's curious if there's anything worthwhile in there.
-When the Player agrees to deal with the giant rat, Simon goes and grabs an unlit torch from a nearby wall and hands it to the PC, muttering an incantation, waving his hand around it, and lighting it with a snap of his fingers.
+When the Player agrees to deal with the giant rat, Simon goes and grabs an unlit candle from a nearby table and hands it to the PC, muttering an incantation, waving his hand around it, and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a *Potion of Healing* which he found in the library.

 > You descend through the stairs down to the basement and reach a barred door.
 As you open it, a wave of nauseating stench hits your face.
 It smells like rot, acrid urine, and feces.
-The torch lights your way and the hall is full of barrels on both sides, going on for roughly 50 feet.
+The candle lights your way and the hall is full of barrels on both sides, going on for roughly 50 feet.
 As you continue forward, you see wheels of cheese stacked on top of one another, except for one on the floor which has been ravaged.
 You hear a screech from the darkness, and a giant rat barges into view.
 Roll initiative!

 You can find the statblock for the giant rat in [[Appendix A]].
 If the PC goes unconscious during the fight, they wake up in the main hall next to Simon.
 He will explain that he listened to the fight and realized that the PC lost, so he snuck in while the rat was sleeping and dragged their unconscious body back up.
 Thankfully, the giant rat has just ravaged an entire wheel of cheese so it wasn't hungry.
 The player will have 1 hit point.
 Let the Player take a short rest and heal up using their hit die before trying again.
 It is recommended that the rat won't heal, to ensure the Player can defeat it and move on with minimal frustration.